Corpus Christi, Texas: Municipal government

-The Corpus Christi City Charter was adopted by public referendum in 1987, with amendments to the entire charter conducted January 19, 1991, and April 3, 1993.
+The Corpus Christi City Charter was adopted by public referendum in 1987, with amendments to the entire charter conducted on January 19, 1991, and April 3, 1993.
 Further revisions to the charter were conducted on November 2, 2004, November 7, 2006, and November 8, 2016.
-The charter consists of 10 articles and 41 sections regarding stipulations of home rule government, city council and city manager procedures, administration, planning, boards and commissions, etc. The Code of Ordinances of Corpus Christi was codified through Ordinance No. 028493, and adopted Feb.
-23, 2010.
+The charter consists of 10 articles and 41 sections regarding stipulations of home rule government, city council and city manager procedures, administration, planning, boards and commissions, etc. The Code of Ordinances of Corpus Christi was codified through Ordinance No. 028493, and adopted on February 23, 2010.